seperalta22/To-Do-List-Webpack/README.md

 # 📖 Portfolio <a name="about-project"></a>

-Portfolio is a project with great potential.
+Todo List Webpack is a project with great potential.

 ## 🛠 Built With <a name="built-with"></a>